 Cycling won’t exactly be easy, but anyone who is reasonably fit can manage it and it is relatively cheap.
 There are a few bike providers in Kangerlussuaq including Butik Sara and WOGAC.

 Greenland is a hiker’s paradise.
 In Nuuk, it is said that you are not a true ‘Nuummioq’ until you’ve climbed Ukkusissat (a.k.a.
 Store Malene), which is just outside the city center.

-At the summit you’ll get a stunning view of Nuuk and the surrounding fjords.
-Important note: If you haven’t climbed the mountain before, this is an adventure you should do with someone who knows the route for safety reasons.
+At the summit, you’ll be treated to a stunning view of Nuuk and the surrounding fjords.
+Please note: If you haven’t climbed the mountain before, this is an adventure you should do with someone who knows the route, for safety reasons.
 Ask Tupilak Travel for advice.

 3. KAYAKING IN SERMILIK NEAR TASIUSAQ SHEEP FARM

 In Southern Greenland, summertime presents ideal conditions to enjoy nature on foot or by kayak.
-Tasiusaq is a remote place, where only two sheep farmers live.
-As with the other sheep farming areas you might feel like you enter ‘The Shire’ in ‘Lord of the Rings’ as it is so green and welcoming.
+Tasiusaq is a truly remote place, inhabited by only two sheep farmers.
+As with the other sheep farming areas, you might feel like you’re entering ‘The Shire’ in ‘Lord of the Rings,’ as it is so green and welcoming.

-What is different, however, is the dramatic backdrop of Sermilik fjord full of gigantic blue and white-colored icebergs originating from a nearby glacier.
+What is different, however, is the dramatic backdrop of Sermilik fjord, which is full of gigantic blue and white-colored icebergs originating from a nearby glacier.
 You can rent kayaks at Tasermiut South Greenland Expeditions.